 Here, two experts share their tips for monitoring your 401(k) and for staying calm during the process.

 The news doesn't need to lead you to panic and check your account too often, says Sean Stein Smith, CPA, member of the American Institute of CPAs' Financial Literacy Commission.
 "Don't freak out about headlines," he says.
-For example, since March alone the market has dropped and run back up by nearly 30% in both directions, he notes, and as tempting as it is to check your balances after such large market moves, Stein Smith says, it's best to resist the urge.
+As tempting as it is to check your balances after a large market move, Stein Smith says, it's best to resist the urge.

 While it's human nature to get emotional about your balance, Park says, approach your results as rationally as possible.